Sausage Tortellini Soup

 Cook aromatics and sausage

 The first part is to sauté the onion and garlic and cook the sausage.
-To cook in an Instant Pot, follow the entire recipe instructions in the pot itself.
+To cook in an instant pot, follow the entire recipe instructions in the pot itself.
 But, to cook with a slow cooker or stovetop, the following steps are to be done in a pan, and then the mixture is shifted to the cooker or continued on the pan.

-To make in an Instant Pot
+To make an Instant Pot

 Serve by garnishing with grated parmesan and chopped parsley.